fprime-community/fprime-tutorial-arduino-blinker/docs/running-on-hardware.md

 First, upload the binary/hex file to the board after building.
 Follow [this guide](./uploading-to-board.md) if the files are not automatically uploading.

 Next run the F´ GDS without launching the native compilation (`-n`) and with the dictionary from the build above (`--dictionary ./build-artifacts/<build name>/LedBlinkerTopologyAppDictionary.xml`).
-Connect it to the USB device by adding the `--comm-adapter`, `--uart-device`, and `--uart-baud` flags
+Connect it to the USB device by adding the `--communication-selection`, `--uart-device`, and `--uart-baud` flags

 ```bash
 # In the project root